SuLab/Applied-Bioinformatics/Configuration_RNAseq.md

 ./sratoolkit.2.9.2-ubuntu64/bin/fastq-dump --split-files SRR5454079
 ```
 This will take a while.
 Depending on your setup and connection speed it can take over an hour.
+You might see a warning `Rejected xxx READS because READLEN < 1` - ignore this, the reads will be extracted correctly if you run the command above.

 ### 3. Download HISAT and the human reference indices
 First, we need to download a software called HISAT